GigaRyno/FinalProject/README.md

 # FinalProject
 Final Project for CSI-230

-1. Made the main frame for the project
+- Made the main frame for the project
+- having a hard time finding a good graph library